 Consider the Sensor Size

 Keep in mind the fact that crop factor is not the same for micro four-thirds photography or full-frame cameras.
 That is because micro four-thirds sensors are smaller (4x) compared to that of full-frame camera.

 This means that the crop factor for micro four-thirds is twice that of full-frame.
 This comes with advantages and disadvantages.

 The advantages are smaller cheaper lenses, twice the depth of field at any given aperture, and better IBIS (In Body Image Stabilization).

-The diadvantages are less resolution (except for high-res mode) and not being able to get as shallow depth of field as a full frame.
+The disadvantages are less resolution (except for high-res mode) and not being able to get as shallow depth of field as a full-frame.